yurigurlie207/household-task-manager/README.md

 - update your profile information
 - create tasks
 - create subtasks
-- assign users to task/subtasks upon creation, even if you don't assign yourself
+- assign users to task/subtasks upon creation
 - view/update/remove tasks that you have been assigned.